Ayush1-jpg/Ecommerce-Sales-SQL-Analysis/README.md

 Sales by fulfillment type

+🔍 Key Insights

+A small number of states contribute significantly to overall sales

+Certain products dominate total order volume

+Order status distribution highlights delivery and cancellation patterns

+Fulfillment methods influence order processing and distribution

 🧾 SQL Queries

-All queries are included in the file ecommerce_sales_analysis.sql with proper structure and comments.
+All SQL queries used for analysis are available in the file: ecommerce_sales_analysis.sql
+Each query is structured and commented for better understanding.

 📁 Files Included